eventnetusa/eventnet/src/_vip/events-and-festivals.md

       * Lock-in lower sponsorship rates including multi-event discounts

-      * Secure prime footprint locations
+      * Secure prime footprint locations for maximum brand exposure

       * Set and forget with a turnkey tour and custom consumer activation managed by EventNetUSA